Pavithra-S-hub/tink-her-hack-temp/README.md

 Users can submit claim requests with contact details and proof of ownership for verification.

 Feature 4: View Claim Requests
-All submitted claims can be viewed in one place to track claimed items and their status.
----

 ## Implementation

-### For Software:

 #### Installation
 # Clone repository